Baltics and Beyond

 Leaving the Lake District behind we head west to the Baltic city of Gdansk.
 Dating back to 997, Gdansk is where the first shots of the Second World War were fired.
 In the early hours of 1 September 1939 the battleship Schleswig-Holstein carried out an assault on the Westerplatte peninsular in the harbour of Gdansk – known in German as Danzig.
 The conflict and the fierce struggle for liberation left Gdansk completely devastated.
 It took almost twenty years of reconstruction before Gdansk regained its former splendour and once again became the biggest Baltic port.
 By the 1980s the city again came under the world’s spotlight, as the birthplace of the Solidarity movement led by Lech Walesa.
 Subsequent events here transformed the map of Europe as history turned full circle.

-Cutting across Poland we head to the south of the country and the delightful city of Wroclaw.
+Today we cut across Poland as we head to the south of the country and the city of Wroclaw.
 En-route we stop at Torun.
 A UNESCO town, Torun has the greatest number of retained, authentic Gothic monuments in Europe.
 Its medieval centre is a stunning reminder of Poland’s antiquity.

-Wroclaw is, in many ways, an undiscovered gem in Lower Silesia.
-Today we embark on a walking tour of the city and see fascinating architecture, many rivers and bridges and feel a lively and metropolitan cultural centre.
+This morning we embark on a walking tour.
+Wroclaw is in many ways an undiscovered gem in Lower Silesia.
+Today we see fascinating architecture, many rivers and bridges and feel a lively and metropolitan cultural centre.
 Prior to the Second World War, Wroclaw was the capital of the German province of Prussian Lower Silesia.
 It was annexed by Poland when, after the war, the Soviets moved the German/Polish border westward to the Oder/Neisse Line.
 Wroclaw was almost completely destroyed during the end of the war as the Red Army fought its way into Germany towards Berlin, being declared a ‘Fortress City’ by Hitler.
 Today the city has been wonderfully restored and is, in many ways, one of the highlights of Central Europe.

 After breakfast we bid farewell to Wroclaw and begin our journey towards Krakow.
 En route, some 70km from Krakow, we visit what was the largest Nazi concentration camp formed from an army barracks during the Second World War.
 More than 1.1 million people died here – more than the entire combined losses of British and American soldiers.
 A visit here is a moving experience as we walk through prison blocks and see the gas chambers and crematorium before climbing to the top of the watch tower.
 After our visit we continue south to the old capital of Poland and seat of Polish Kings – Krakow.